graehl/pytorch-transformers/explain/README.md

 ['hAppy', 'Happy'] for `wordalt`, because the importance was assessed not for each one in isolation, but by removing all together.

+Logits are just the pre-softmax results for each of the N classes;
+whichever is highest is the predicted class.
+For sentiment3 the classes are [negative, positive, neutral].

 ### Protobuf messages to/from text examples